altar31/altar31/README.md

 ## 👨‍🔬 Science

 Although, I started my research journey in Physics-Chemistry field (Powder metallurgy), I became passionate about Deep Learning/Machine Learning algorithms development for computer vision and data-driven scientific discoveries.
 Along the way, I also developed an interest in Artificial General Intelligence (AGI) systems with an emphasis on AI-safety, governance and Human-AI alignment research.
+Finally, i'm an [open-science] (https://doi.org/10.7554/eLife.16800) advocate !

 My main research interests are :
 * 🤖 Neural Architecture Search and High-performance machine learning